What to Actually Look for When Hiring a Commercial Cleaning Service

 Here’s what that actually means for commercial cleaning:

 The weather demands are specific.
 Portland averages around 36 inches of rain annually, concentrated across eight-plus months.
 That translates to constant floor wear, entryway degradation, and mat saturation that any company running a one-size-fits-all playbook will miss.
-Floor protection during the wet season — mat rotation, more frequent mopping, attention to transition zones — is maintenance work that has to be built into the schedule, not treated as a complaint when it comes up.
+Floor protection during the wet season, like mat rotation, more frequent mopping, and attention to transition zones, is maintenance work that has to be built into the schedule, not treated as a complaint when it comes up.

 Transparent, itemized pricing